Conditional existence of maximizers for the Tomas-Stein inequality for the sphere: Introduction

 In \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence}, Christ and the first author have proved that constant functions are local extremizers to the Tomas-Stein inequality for $S^2$.
 The key ingredients are the use of spherical harmonics \cite{Stein-Weiss:1971:fourier-analysis, xu:2000:Funk_Hecke}.
 This idea was later used by Foschi \cite{Fo15} to establish that constants are global maximizers for this inequality.
-In this preprint, we are not able to find the exact maximizers, though we believe that they are constant functions from the information of the existence proof in Section \ref{Copernicus-meat}.
-The next natural step would be establishing that constants are local extremizers.

 The paper is divided into three parts: the first part focuses on establishing the refined Tomas-Stein estimates in the spirit of Bourgain in Section \ref{Archemedian-lever}, Lemma \ref{le-refinement-of-Tomas-Stein}.
 In Sections \ref{earthworm1}, \ref{earthworm2}, \ref{earthworm3}, \ref{earthworm4}, we establish the theorem of profile decompositions for a sequence of $L^2(\Gamma, \sigma)$-extremising sequence, Propositions \ref{prop-profiles} and \ref{le-fish-cute}.
 In Section \ref{Copernicus-meat}, we establish the conditional existence of extremizers for the Tomas-Stein inequality for $\Gamma\subset S^d$ in dimensions $d\ge 2$, Theorem \ref{thm-existence}.